FORMiND-Lab/formind-lab/content/authors/shibo_zhao/_index.md

 ---
 # Display name
-title: CHEN, Jiongming 陈炯铭
+title: ZHAO, Shibo 赵世博

 # Full name (for SEO)
-first_name: Jiongming
+first_name: Shibo
-last_name: Chen
+last_name: b_Zhao

 # Username (this should match the folder name)
 authors:
-  - b_jiongming_chen
+  - Shibo_zhao

 # Is this the primary user of the site?
 superuser: false